mvolkmann/blog/src/smalltalk.md

 - unary

+  These message do not take any arguments.
-  These message names are alphanumeric and begin lowercase.
+  Their names are alphanumeric and begin lowercase.
   For example, in `5 factorial`, `#factorial` is a unary message.

 - binary

+  These message take a single argument and have names that use a restricted set of characters that make them look like operators in other programming languages.
-  These message names contain one or more of the following characters:
+  Their names can only contain one or more of the following characters:
   `+ - * / \ ~ < > = @ % | & ? ,`

   For example, in `a * b`, `#*` is a binary message.